Web Analytics

 The Mystery of Advent

-YESTERDAY, as my husband and I were driving home from a twilight walk, Christmas lights went on all around us.
+YESTERDAY, as we were driving home from a twilight walk, Christmas lights went on all around us.
 Someone had turned on a master switch, or so it seemed.
 Lighted icicles dangled from gutters and electric nets encased shrubbery.
-Snowman inflatables rose from the dead on suburban lawns, a stuffed Santa held onto a roof for dear life and bright red boxes of peppermint bark adorned the aisles of Trader Joe’s.
+Snowman inflatables rose from the dead on suburban lawns, a stuffed Santa held onto a roof and, minutes away, bright red boxes of peppermint bark adorned the aisles of Trader Joe’s.
 Was this Christmas Eve or December 2nd?
-I don’t remember so much decoration this early in the season when I was a child, except in stores.
-I felt as if I was in a Christmas theme park.
-None of it expressed to me the beauty and anticipation of Advent.
+I don’t remember so much decoration this early in the season years ago, except in stores.
+It seemed we were in a Christmas theme park.
+None of it, however, expressed the anticipation of Advent.
 Imagine if you received a birthday cake a month before your birthday.
 Would it mean as much?

 Advent calls on us to be especially counter-cultural.
 We are asked to resist the trappings of a Christmas celebrated too soon.
 We are asked to seek silence, at least inner silence, and cultivate true sorrow for our sins.
 Take a walk beneath winter’s penitential skies.
 Thank God for all the innumerable benefits bestowed upon you.
 Get up perhaps just 15 minutes earlier in the morning.
 Find time for penance, spiritual reading and meditation on these bottomless mysteries.
 Even if you have a very busy life, lift your mind in prayer for minutes here and there as often as you can during the day.
 Don’t let this opportunity pass to prepare yourself for the profound truths of Christmas.
 Your life is whizzing by.
 Christmas is an 18-wheel freight truck without brakes careening down the highway.
 It’s a ferris wheel that won’t stop so you can, please, please get off — and yet you have a soul to save and an infant Savior to love with all your heart and mind.